Cregdav/git-pt2-activity/README.md

 # git-pt2-activity
 This is the assignment for Git pt 2

-The ourpose of the test is to practice push/pull & add/commit files to my repo
+The purpose of the test is to practice push/pull & add/commit files to my repo